-“Two-factor authentication involves a 2 step process in which you need not only your password to login but a second method.
+“Two-factor authentication involves a 2 step process in which you need not only your password to log in but a second method.
 It is generally a text (SMS), phone call, or time-based one-time password (TOTP).
-In most cases, this is 100% effective in preventing brute force attacks to your WordPress site.
+In most cases, this is 100% effective in preventing brute force attacks on your WordPress site.
 Why?
-Because it is almost impossible that the attacker will have both your password and your cellphone,” according to a Wordpress Security guide.
+Because it is almost impossible that the attacker will have both your password and your cellphone,” according to a WordPress Security guide.

 Use 2FA for your web hosting login and the login for your website directly.
 If you use WordPress, there are a number of plugins you can use to get this set up quickly and easily.

 In the event that there is a security breach, a website backup will make your life a lot easier; with copies of your entire site, you can get it back up and running faster.
 Your host may provide this service for you, but if they don’t, hire a freelance developer to set it up, reach out to your hosting provider, who likely offers it as a paid service, or download a plugin that will automatically do it for you.

 Finally, your side gig may not be a side gig forever.
 One day, it could turn into a part-time or full-time job.
 You want to set your site up for success in case this happens one day, so it needs to be scalable.
 Meaning, it can grow with your business.